 Maybe say it to yourself a few times: students do the differentiating, not me.

-This guide goes through the steps described in this post and gives you an an opportunity to work through your lesson planning.
+This guide goes through the steps described in this post and gives you an opportunity to work through your lesson planning.

 Here are some basic strategies we consistently use for all of our students: